ogcio/govie-ds/packages/design/tailwind/README.md

 ## Design Tokens

 The Tailwind theme is generated directly from the Government of Ireland Design System tokens, which are defined and documented in Figma.
 This ensures consistency between design and implementation.

+- [`@ogcio/design-system-tokens`](../tokens/README.md) - Core design tokens where values of CSS styles are generated.

 ### Figma Documentation